-Integrity and Leadership to Change Course
+2. Integrity and Leadership to Change Course

-A slide presentation at the DACODAI's meeting in December 2023 cited a 13-year-old MLDC recommendation asking Congress to mandate "Diversity Leadership Core Competency" at all levels of leadership.
-What the military really needs are sound, proven policies.
-Meritocracy and non-discrimination should be recognized as true strategic imperatives, not after-thoughts occasionally praised for the sake of appearances.
+A slide presentation at the DACODAI's meeting in December 2023 cited a 2011 MLDC recommendation asking Congress to mandate "Diversity Leadership Core Competency" at all levels of leadership.
+What the military really needs are sound, proven policies that recognize meritocracy and non-discrimination as true strategic imperatives.